-Anyone who has Medicare Part A or Part B is eligible for Part D (Prescription drug coverage).
+Anyone who has Medicare Part A or Part B is eligible for Part D (prescription drug coverage).
 Part D benefits are available as a stand-alone plan or built into Medicare Advantage.
-The drug benefits work the same in either plan.
+The drug benefits are the same in either plan.
 Joining a Medicare prescription drug plan is voluntary, and you pay an extra monthly premium for the coverage.
 Like Part B, the monthly premium is based on your income (i.e. higher income = higher premium).
 You can also incur substantial out of pocket costs for prescription drugs, but with the passing of The Inflation Reduction Act 2022 this exposure will be capped at $2,000 p.a. from 2025.

-It is important to stress that, in addition to any premiums you pay for your coverage or your Advantage Plan, you are still subject to co-pays and deductions (including for treatment that falls under part A).
-For example, Part A has no premium (assuming you qualify) but it has a $1,484 deductible (2021) and annual benefit cap; Part B has a deductible of $203 (2021) and a 20% co-pay for every doctors visit, in addition to the monthly income-assessed premium.
+It is important to stress that, in addition to any premiums you pay for your coverage, you are still subject to copays and deductibles (including for treatment that falls under part A).
+For example, Part A has no premium (assuming you qualify) but it has a $1,600 deductible (2023) and annual benefit cap; Part B has a deductible of $226 (2023) and a 20% copay for all covered Part B expenses.
+This is in addition to the monthly income-assessed premium.
 This additional exposure is the main reason many people take out additional private Medigap supplement insurance plans.

-To help you plan for/limit/cover these variable costs, you can take out a Medigap Plan, which is extra insurance you can buy from a private company to cover some of these “out of pocket” expenses.
+Medigap is supplemental insurance you can buy from a private company to cover some of these out-of-pocket expenses.
 There are a variety of Medigap policies available, depending on how many of these costs you want covering (labeled “A” through “N”).
-Premiums vary among insurance companies but the benefits of each standard plan are always the same (e.g. Medigap Plan A is the same, regardless of who you purchase it through).
+Premiums vary among insurance companies, but the benefits of each standard plan are always the same (e.g. Medigap Plan A is the same, regardless of who you purchase it through).

 Medigap policies are only available to those covered by “original Medicare”.
-If you are covered by a Advantage Plan (i.e. from a private insurance company) then you cannot take out a supplemental Medigap policy, but then you shouldn’t need to because you will have settled on a Medicare Advantage Plan that offers the level of coverage you desire.
+If you are covered by an Advantage Plan (i.e. from a private insurance company) then you cannot take out a supplemental Medigap policy, but then you shouldn’t need to because you have a Medicare Advantage Plan that offers the level of coverage you desire.

-If you want some more information on Advantage Plans and Medigap policies, here is a useful resource:
+If you want some more information on Advantage Plans and Medigap policies, here are two useful resources:

-You would be forgiven for thinking that, seeing as you have contributed a lifetime of not insignificant payroll taxes to “America’s Health Insurance program for the over 65s” you can plan on your retirement healthcare costs being insignificant, right?
-No, unfortunately not.
-To give you some perspective, when we are doing retirement planning for our clients we assume total Medicare costs of $7,500 per person, per annum (i.e. $15,000 per couple).
+It would be natural to think that after paying Medicare payroll taxes for several decades that your retirement healthcare costs would be insignificant.
+Unfortunately, this is not the case.
+To provide some perspective, when we are doing retirement planning for our clients we assume total Medicare plus out-of-pocket costs of $7,500 per person, per annum (i.e. $15,000 per couple).

 Here’s some useful information from Vanguard, if you want to investigate this further.

 - Not all doctors accept Medicare.
-Thanks to the federal program’s low reimbursement rates, stringent rules and grueling paperwork process, many doctors are refusing to accept Medicare’s payment for services.
+Thanks to the federal program’s low reimbursement rates, stringent rules and gruelling paperwork process, many doctors refuse to accept Medicare’s payment for services.
 Be sure to check before any visits, because if you see a doctor who doesn’t then you’ll potentially be on the hook for the full amount.